duiyuan/dioxjsrpc/README.md

 | lint                           | Uses `eslint` to lint all packages                                 |
 | lint:fix                       | Uses `eslint` to check and fix any warnings                        |
 | test                           | Uses `jest` to run unit tests in each package                      |

-Returns the balance of an address at a given block.